VernierST/godirect-examples/python/readme.md

 ```
 - The gdx functions are located in a file named “gdx.py”, located inside a folder named "gdx".
 In order for the import command to find the gdx file (so that your program can access the functions), the gdx folder needs to be in the same directory as the python program.

-### `gdx.open_usb()`
+### `gdx.open()`
-- `gdx.open_usb()` will connect to all Go Direct devices connected via USB.
+- There are two parameters that can be used, `connection=` and `device_to_open=`
-- There are no arguments for this function.
+- The `connection=` parameter can be set to connect Go Direct devices to either USB `'usb'` or Bluetooth `'ble'`

-### `gdx.open_ble()`
+  - `gdx.open(connection='usb')`
-- `gdx.open_ble()` is used in place of `gdx.open_usb()` if the program will connect the Go Direct device(s) via Bluetooth instead of USB.
+  - `gdx.open(connection='ble')`
-- Multiple Go Direct devices can be connected via Bluetooth.
+- If the `device_to_open=` argument is left blank the function finds all available Go Direct devices, prints the list to the terminal, and prompts the user to select the devices to connect.
-- If this function’s argument is left blank the function finds all available Go Direct ble devices, prints the list to the terminal, and prompts the user to select the devices to connect.
+- To automaticcally connect to your devices without being prompted in the terminal to make the selection, set `device_to_open=` with your device name or names.
-- There are two ways to use arguments in this function that allow automatic connection to your device without being prompted in the terminal to make the selection.
+  - `gdx.open(connection='usb', device_to_open=“GDX-FOR 071000U9, GDX-HD 151000C1”)`
-  - `gdx.open_ble(“GDX-FOR 071000U9, GDX-HD 151000C1”)`
+  - `gdx.open(connection='ble', device_to_open=“GDX-FOR 071000U9, GDX-HD 151000C1”)`
-    - If the device name or names is used as the argument in the `gdx.open_ble()` function it will search and connect to those specific Go Direct devices.
-In the above code snippet a Go Direct Force and Acceleration sensor with a serial number of 071000U9 and a Go Direct Hand Dynamometer with serial number 151000C1 will be opened via Bluetooth.
+    - If the device name or names is used as the argument in the `gdx.open()` function it will search and connect to those specific Go Direct devices.
+In the above code snippet a Go Direct Force and Acceleration device with a serial number of 071000U9 and a Go Direct Hand Dynamometer with serial number 151000C1 will be opened.
-  - `gdx.open_ble(“proximity_pairing”)`
+- To automatically connect to the Go Direct device with the strongest rssi signal strength, use "proximity pairing" as the argument.
-    - Use “proximity pairing” as the argument in the `gdx.open_ble()` function if you want your program to open the Go Direct device with the strongest rssi signal strength.
+  - `gdx.open(connection='ble', device_to_open=“proximity_pairing”)`

 ### `gdx.select_sensors()`
 - Most Go Direct devices have multiple sensors on-board.
 Use this function to select the sensors you wish to enable for data collection.